Douglas Lake Water Levels

-In May 2004, the TVA Board of Directors approved a new policy for operating the Tennessee River and reservoir system.
+In May 2004, the TVA (Tennessee Valley Authority) Board of Directors approved a new policy for operating the Tennessee River and reservoir system.
 This policy shifts the focus of TVA reservoir operations from achieving specific summer pool elevations on TVA-managed reservoirs to managing the flow of water through the river system.

 The new policy specifies flow requirements for individual reservoirs and for the system as a whole.
 Reservoir-specific flow requirements keep the riverbed below that reservoir's dam from drying out.
 System-wide flow requirements ensure that enough water flows through the river system to meet downstream needs.